getbraincloud/examples-unity/README.md

 # brainCloud Unity Examples

-This repository contains example Unity projects that make use of the [brainCloud client](https://github.com/getbraincloud/braincloud-csharp) — an excellent place to start learning how the various [brainCloud APIs](https://getbraincloud.com/) are used.
+This repository contains example Unity projects that make use of the [brainCloud client](https://github.com/getbraincloud/braincloud-csharp) — an excellent place to start learning how the various [brainCloud APIs](https://getbraincloud.com/) are used!

 These projects are meant to be used as code examples and references.
-Feel free to use our code as an example for your own code!
+Feel free to use our code as an example for your own code.

 Note: These projects will not work outside of the box without proper set-up of a brainCloud app.
-Additionally, several projects also require you to set up a project on a platform back end, such as the Google Play console or Apple Developer portal.
+Additionally, several projects also require you to set up a project on a platform backend, such as the Google Play console or Apple Developer portal.

 ---